-Template Type Files and Directories Domain All files and directories in the source domain are included, with the following exceptions: Temporary files that are created when you start a server The servers directory Files in the security directory that are created automatically when you create the domain, such as DefaultAuthenticatorInit.ldift and XACMLRoleMapperInit.ldift If you configured additional security data, such as for users, groups, or roles, through the WebLogic Server administration console or other online tools, the security data is stored in the LDAP server and is not included in the template.
-You must first export the data and then import it into the target domain.
+Template Type Files and Directories Domain All files and directories in the source WebLogic domain are included, with the following exceptions: Temporary files that are created when you start a server The servers directory Files in the security directory that are created automatically when you create the WebLogic domain, such as DefaultAuthenticatorInit.ldift and XACMLRoleMapperInit.ldift If you configured additional security data, such as for users, groups, or roles, through the Oracle WebLogic Server Administration Console or other online tools, the security data is stored in the LDAP server and is not included in the template.
+You must first export the data and then import it into the target WebLogic domain.

-Table 2-1Files and Directories Included in Templates Creating by Using the PackCommand
+Table 2-1Files and Directories Included in Templates Creating by Using the packCommand

-Template Type Files and Directories Managed server The following files and directories are included by default: All files in the root directory with the following extensions: .cmd, .sh, .xml, .properties, and ini.
-Any files with the .pem extension defined in the SSL configuration for your domain All files and subdirectories in the config directory bin directory lib directory The following files and directories are not included in a managed server template by default: Applications and certain application initialization files Temporary files that are created when you start a server The servers directory Files in the security directory that are created automatically when you create the domain, such as DefaultAuthenticatorInit.ldift and XACMLRoleMapperInit.ldift.
-The config.xml file of the domain from which you are creating your template must contain managed server definitions that specify the IP address and port for the target remote machine.
-The managed server template that you create from that domain can only be used, with the unpack command, on the specified remote machines to create managed server domain directories for the managed servers defined in the config.xml file.
+Template Type Files and Directories Managed Server The following files and directories are included by default: All files in the root directory with the following extensions: .cmd, .sh, .xml, .properties, and .ini.
+Any files with the .pem extension defined in the SSL configuration for your WebLogic domain All files and subdirectories in the config directory, with the exception of config.xml bin directory lib directory The following files and directories are not included in a Managed Server template by default: Applications and certain application initialization files config.xml Temporary files that are created when you start a server The servers directory Files in the security directory that are created automatically when you create the WebLogic domain, such as DefaultAuthenticatorInit.ldift and XACMLRoleMapperInit.ldift.
+The config.xml file of the WebLogic domain from which you are creating your template must contain Managed Server definitions that specify the IP address and port for the target remote machine.
+The Managed Server template that you create from that WebLogic domain can only be used, with the unpack command, on the specified remote machines to create Managed Server domain directories for the Managed Servers defined in the config.xml file.

 Table 2-1 (Cont.)
-Files and Directories Included in Templates Creating by Using the Pack Command
+Files and Directories Included in Templates Creating by Using the pack Command

-2.1.1 Syntax of the Pack Command
+2.1.1 Syntax of the pack Command